dcristobalh/example-api-rest-go/README.md

 ![architecture](images/diagram-api-go.jpg)
 ## Requirements

-* Install golang, in my case i do in ubuntu.
+* Install golang, in my case I have done in ubuntu.
 Check official installation instructions [golang](https://go.dev/doc/install)

 * Install or point to posgres/mysql database, in this case i will use posgresql.
 For example in docker, user and database name are posgres